TW-Robotics/SAMYControl/README.md

 B <-- NOT RELEVANT FOR YOU --> C[SAMYCore]
 ```

-## XXXXXbasedController
-XXXXXbasedController inherits from SAMYControllerBase class, and XXXXX is the used approach to describe the desired behaviour of the system (so to say, XXXXX indicates the original controller description used as input by XXXXXbasedController).
-Examples of such controllers are:
-  - DTbasedController (XXXXX = DTControl): the input used for describing the controller/desired behaviour is a ".dot" file with the format used by DTControl to represent a decision tree
-  - PDDLbasedController (XXXXX = PDDL): the input used for describing the controller/desired behaviour are a PDDL domain, a PDDL problem, a PDDL plan (and an additional configuration file)
-  - BPMNbasedController (XXXXX = BPMN): the input used for describing the controller/desired behaviour should be a SAMYBPMN file (and probbably an additional configuration file)

-The XXXXXbasedController receives the system state from the SAMYControlInterface in a standardized form, and returns the next action to be performed by the system also described in a standardized form.
-The SAMYControlInterface passes the new system state automatically to the XXXXXbasedController every time the system state changes, and every time expects to get a Standard System-Action as response.

 ## SAMYControllerBase
 All the controllers that use the SAMYControllerBase should inherit from SAMYControllerBase.
 SAMYControllerBase is a very basic class that enforces a certain pattern to be used in the XXXXXbasedController controller implementation.